How It Works

 From inbox to endpoint in one hop.

 Conduit sits between your SMTP infrastructure and your application.
 Senders deliver email the normal way.
-Conduit parses, signs, and forwards every message as an HTTP POST — no polling, no mail libraries, no connection management.
+Conduit parses, signs, and forwards each message as an HTTP POST.
+You do not need polling, mail libraries, or extra connection management.

 Why Conduit?

 Your monitoring systems send it.
 Your IoT devices send it.
 Your partners and vendors send it.
-But email is not an API — until now.
-Conduit sits between the mail server and your application, parsing every message, signing the payload, and firing an HTTPS POST to any URL you choose.
-No polling, no mail parsing libraries, no IMAP connections.
+Conduit sits between the mail server and your application, parses each message, signs the payload, and sends an HTTPS POST to the URL you choose.
+No polling, mail parsing libraries, or IMAP connections required.

 Features